Manage High Blood Pressure with Simple Yoga Asanas

 • To begin the exercise, you have to first sit in the lotus pose.

-• Choose a peaceful place and practise different variations of breathing.
+• Choose a peaceful place and practice different variations of breathing.

 • For maximum benefit, you have to concentrate solely on your breathing.